- Service animal policy: What you need to know

 - What to do if you think a passenger is misrepresenting their animal as a service animal

-- Drivers with service animals
+- Information for drivers with service animals

-- Report a service animal problem
+- How to report a service animal problem

-A service animal is an animal, usually a dog, that is trained to perform tasks for an individual with a disability, like blindness or deafness.
 Service animals are not required to wear a tag or vest or be registered.
 Riders with service animals do not need to display any kind of proof that their animal is a service animal.
 In other words, if a rider with a dog says it is a service animal, the driver should transport the rider.

 If a driver refuses a rider with a service animal, the driver could face immediate and permanent deactivation if an investigation into the alleged denial verifies a wrongful denial.